 Increasing numbers of deaf and disabled children already enjoy taking part in sport.
 You should ensure that your organisation is working to safeguard them.

-Despite some traditionally negative misconceptions about deaf and disabled young people, the reality is that the vast majority are ready, willing and able to participate in sport when they have access to facilities and appropriately trained staff to support them.
+The vast majority of deaf and disabled children and young people are able and willing to participate in sport when they have access to facilities and appropriately trained staff to support them.

 A young sitting-volleyball player said:

-Motivated, well informed and supported coaches can often make relatively straightforward practical adaptations and modifications to create an environment that caters for many individuals' needs.
+- the need to make practical adaptations and modifications to coaching practices and equipment to create an environment that caters for many individuals' needs

-This will include making reasonable adjustments for disabled people in the way they deliver their services.
-This is so that a disabled person is not put at a substantial disadvantage compared to non-disabled people in accessing the activities.
+- making reasonable adjustments to aspects of the activities, so that a disabled person is not put at a substantial disadvantage compared to non-disabled people

 What disabled children and young people want

-We arranged for a group of disabled young people to meet with GB Wheelchair Basketball player Ade Adepitan to talk about challenges they have faced when trying to get involved in sport activities.
+We arranged for a group of disabled young people to meet with GB Wheelchair Basketball player Ade Adepitan to talk about challenges they have faced when trying to get involved in sport activities and we filmed this meeting.

-We produced a video of this event which offers advice to sports organisations on how to break down barriers and make it easier for disabled young people to get involved in sport.
+This short film offers advice to sports organisations on how to break down barriers and make it easier for disabled young people to get involved in sports activities.